ihmpdcc/anadama-pride/README.md

 $ curl -O https://raw.githubusercontent.com/ihmpdcc/anadama-pride/master/requirements.txt
 ```

-This will download the requiements.txt file and place it into your current
+This will download the requirements.txt file and place it into your current
 working directory.

 * Install the software